Freedom of religion in Burundi: Religious demography

 The country has an area of 10747 sqmi and a population of 8,390,500.
 Although reliable statistics on the followers of various religious groups are not available, sources estimate the Christian population to be 67 percent, with Roman Catholics representing the largest group at 62 percent.
 Protestant and Anglican practitioners comprise the remaining 5 percent.
 The local representative of the Holy See estimates the Catholic population to be closer to 65 percent.
 An estimated 23 percent of the population adheres to traditional indigenous religious beliefs; some of the traditional indigenous groups promoted cures for HIV, AIDS and other ailments.
 The Muslim population is estimated to be as high as 10 percent, the majority of whom live in urban areas.
 Sunnis make up the majority of the Muslim population, and the remainder is Shi'a.

 Foreign missionary groups are active in the country.

 Status of religious freedom

 Legal and policy framework

 The Constitution, promulgated in March 2005, provides for freedom of religion, and the Government generally respected this right in practice.
-The Government at all levels sought to protect this right in full and did not tolerate its abuse, either by governmental or private actors.
+The Government sought to protect this right and did not tolerate its abuse, either by governmental or private actors.
 Discrimination on the basis of religious conviction is prohibited.
 A 1992 law covering nonprofit organizations, including religious groups, is the basis for the recognition and registration of religious bodies.